ryanlaics/ryanlaics.github.io/index.md

 ## About Me

 I am a Ph.D.
 Candidate in the Department of Computer Science at [Aalborg University](https://www.en.aau.dk/) (AAU), Denmark, supervised by [Prof. Christian S. Jensen](https://csj.cs.aau.dk/), [Assoc.
 Prof. Dalin Zhang](https://dalinzhang.github.io/), and [Prof. Huan Li](https://longaspire.github.io/).
+I am also a member of the Data Engineering, Science and Systems ([DESS](https://www.cs.aau.dk/research/Data-Engineering-Science-and-Systems)) group.
 Additionally, I collaborate closely with [Prof. Hua Lu](https://luhua.ruc.dk/).
-I am a member of the Data Engineering, Science and Systems ([DESS](https://www.cs.aau.dk/research/Data-Engineering-Science-and-Systems)) group.

 I obtained my master's degree in Computer Science from the Data Intelligence and Computing Art Lab at [Sichuan University](https://en.scu.edu.cn/) (SCU), China, under the supervision of [Prof. Jiancheng Lv](https://cs.scu.edu.cn/info/1288/13627.htm) in 2021.
 Prior to that, I earned my bachelor's degree in Computer Science from [University of Electronic Science and Technology of China](https://en.uestc.edu.cn/) (UESTC) in 2018.

 My primary research areas are Data Management and Analytics.
 Specifically, my current research interests are as follows: